 Listening to a presentation by management consultant Dr. W. Edwards Deming, Jack Hillerich was struck by Dr. Deming’s philosophy regarding good versus unproductive workers.
 This view bucked the prevailing rule-of-thumb that 60 percent are good or willing, 20 percent are on the fence while the other 20 percent are bad workers.

-“Dr. Deming said workers have a right to enjoy their work,” Mr. Hillerich recalled.
+“Dr. Deming said workers have a right to enjoy their work,” Mr. Hillerich said.
 “In the four years I went to business college, I never heard the word joy once.
 And he said everyone is a willing worker.
 The bottom line is, if you don’t enjoy your work, how can you be proud of what you do?
 If you’re not proud of what you do, how can you be productive?
 If you don’t enjoy what you do, how can you be creative?

 “So, my whole career has been can I find ways to bring joy to the company and the people who work with me,” he said.
 “Because working with people who are joyful or happy is really great.”

 During the segment’s video presentation, which featured acceptance remarks by all Family Business Awards honorees, Chris Keller echoed Mr. Hillerich’s observations.
 He stressed the importance of treating employees with respect and trust while delivering “white-glove” service to clients.
-Being a family-owned firm gives AGC a distinct advantage in living out such values.

 In presenting the honor, program officials praised AGC for using its family-owned status and values to outcompete global firms, some with tens of millions of customers and billions in revenue.